Do You Need a Retaining Wall Permit? Complete Guide

 You'll typically need a building permit when:

-- Retaining wall over 4 feet tall (measured from bottom of footing to top of wall)
+- Retaining wall over 4 feet of retained height, measured from the bottom of the footing to the top of the retained grade (IRC R105.2), though some jurisdictions use 3 feet

-- Terraced walls where combined height exceeds the threshold
+- Terraced walls where combined retained height exceeds the threshold, building departments treat closely spaced short walls as a single retaining system

 When You DON'T Need a Permit